gneas/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were "369,711" votes cast in the election.
 - The candidates were:
-    - Candidate 1
+    - Charles Casper Stockham
-    - Candidate 2
+    - Diana DeGette
-    - Candidate 3
+    - Raymon Anthony Doane
 - The candidate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+    - Charles received 23.0%" of the vote and "85,213" number of votes.
     - Candidate 2 received "x%" of the vote and "y" number of votes.
     - Candidate 3 received "x%" of the vote and "y" number of votes.
 - The winner of the election was: